jasonsbarr/SimplyJavaScript/0-computers-programming-and-javascript/1-understanding-and-writing-javascript-programs.md

 # Understanding and writing JavaScript programs with simple data

-In article 0,[^1] [Getting started with computing, computers, and computer science](./0-getting-started.md), I mentioned programming a few times.
+In the previous article,[^1] [Getting started with computing, computers, and computer science](./0-getting-started.md), I mentioned programming a few times.
 In this article we'll write our first JavaScript programs and explore what programs are in a little more depth.

-## Hello, console: our first JavaScript program
+## Hello, world: our first JavaScript program

 To use most programming languages you have to download an environment to run programs.
 Sometimes you also need to download a specialized text editor to write programs.